syrrex/Visual-Analytics/README.md

 ### Data
 https://www.kaggle.com/c/nfl-big-data-bowl-2021/data
 You need to create folder called data for the project and import the data from the link.

+## Run Project
+Run main.
+If it doesnt work you can run gui.py directly.
+Click on the link displayed in terminal.